Daniel-KM/Omeka-plugin-ArchiveRepertory/README.md

 If a duplicate name is detected, an index is added to the filename as a suffix.
-Check is done on the basename, without extension, to avoid issues with derivatives files.
+Check is done on the basename, without extension, to avoid issues with derivative files.

 Duplicate names of collections and items don't create issues, because each file is managed individually.
-Nevertheless, to use identic names is not recommanded, because files of different items or collections will be mixed in the same folder.
+Nevertheless, to use identical names is not recommended, because files of different items or collections will be mixed in the same folder.

-Currently, when a colllection is moved, files are not moved until each item is updated.
-Of course, they are still available.
+Currently, when a collection is moved, files are not moved until each item is updated.
+The files are still available.
 This avoids a long process.
-To update each folder, it's possible to batch edit items without any operation, so a job will be launched and files will move automatically.
+To update each folder, it's possible to batch edit items without any operation, so a job will be launched and files will be moved automatically.

 Note: this plugin does not use the storage system of Zend/Omeka and modifies only the archive file name, so this is kept compatible with any storage.